 - Autumn cabbage is the best – autumn, denser cabbage is better for sauerkraut than summer fluffy verities.

-- The whiter the better – as I already told you for pickling you need juicy lighter inner part of cabbage.
+- The whiter the better – as I already told you for pickling you need a juicy lighter inner part of the cabbage.
 And cabbage is often sold with lots of outer leaves.
 You better skip such cabbage, as you don’t know how many layers you will need to strip off before you get what you need.

-- Something to chop or shred cabbage and carrots with – It’s could be as simple as cutting board and sharp knife, though such things as vegetable slicers (mandolin slicers) or food processors with option to shred will help a lot.
+- Something to chop or shred cabbage and carrots with – It’s could be as simple as a cutting board and sharp knife, though such things as vegetable slicers (mandolin slicers) or food processors with the option to shred will help a lot.
 I own this Braun Food Processor and it’s doing a great job in multiple tasks including shredding vegetables.

 - A large bowl to ferment cabbage